 The term Data Pipeline and ETL Pipelines are almost used synonymously among Data Professionals.
 However, the differences between the Data Pipeline and ETL Pipeline are in terms of their usage, methodology, and importance.
 You can get a better understanding of the differences between the Data pipeline and the ETL pipeline by comparing the following differences:

 - Data Pipeline vs ETL Pipeline: Basic Concepts

 - Data Pipeline vs ETL Pipeline: Working Methodology

 Data Pipeline vs ETL Pipeline: Basic Concepts

-The first step in the Data Pipeline vs ETL Pipeline discussion is to understand their basic objectives and structure.
+The first step in the comparison between the Data pipeline and the ETL pipeline is to understand their basic objectives and structure.

 Data Pipeline vs ETL Pipeline: Importance

 |– Since Data Pipelines can be formed by the collection of any type of transformative or real-time process working in any sequence, their applications are wide and are present in many verticals of the data-driven industry.
 Moreover, Data Professionals who require fast analysis and real-time streams of data, rely on simple Data Pipelines which do not require any complex Data Transformations.||– ETL Pipelines, on the other hand, hold great importance for BI professionals and Data Analysts who need to gather a vast sea of scattered data in its raw form and deliver it together as a single source of truth.
 This process of centralizing the relevant data can simplify the work of your Business Teams as they can access data in their required format and create detailed Data Visualizations easily.
 An ETL Pipeline can also free up your Development Team to work on other high-priority tasks instead of getting stuck looking for insights into fragmented customer data.|